STable

 })

-key may contain several more options.
-We'll go through them on the later section of this page.
+The columns key may contain several more options.
+We'll go through them in the later section of this page.

-key with the data you would like to display.
-The key for the each record must match the key of the columns
+Next, define the records key with the data you would like to display.
+The key for each record must match the key of the columns property else it gets ignored.

 import { useTable } from '@globalbrain/sefirot/lib/composables/Table'